 The Lower James is a whitewater gem running through the heart of Downtown Richmond.
 Boaters who live or work in the area can typically reach the put-in/takeout within twenty to thirty minutes.
-This is a short run but provides numerous features for play and skill development.
-The Lower James runs year round and has a wide range of runnable levels.
-The character and features available throughout this range offer year round variability and provide an excellent training and play ground for intermediate and advanced boaters.
-Refer to the Flows tab for classification based on river level.
+The shuttle is easy and can be road biked, mtn. biked, via the buttermilk trail, ran, or driven.
+This is a short run but multiple laps are easy and common.
+The river provides numerous features for play and skill development.
+The Lower James runs year-round and has a wide range of runnable levels.
+The character and features available throughout this range offer year-round variability and provide an excellent training and playground for intermediate and advanced boaters.
+Refer to the Flows tab for classification based on the river level.

 The Reedy Creek put-in is in a the James River Park and is accessed from a parking lot at the intersection of Riverside Dr. & Hillcrest Rd.
 Drop boats in the parking lot near the fence gate, but do not drive across railroad tracks.
 From the parking lot, walk the road across the tracks and through the fence gate on the other side.
-Continue across the gravel road that parallels the fence and follow a gravel path by a dug-out canoe in progress to the Reedy Creek put-in.
+Continue across the gravel road that parallels the fence and follow a gravel path through the meadow and to the boat ramp.

-From the put-in paddle out and ferry across slower current to a narrower channel which opens to the main body of the James.
-The James is a very broad river and has many different lines which run parallel to each other.
-Typically during a run you choose which rapids to run or carry back up and run different lines.
+From the put-in paddle out and ferry across the slower current to a narrower channel which opens to the main body of the James.
+The James is a very broad river and has many different lines that run parallel to each other.
+Typically during a run, you choose which rapids to run or carry back up and run different lines.
 The rapid descriptions are not necessarily in the order of which they are run.

 The first feature is a low head dam (Hollywood Dam) that makes an L shape from the far left side of the river to Belle Isle.
 There are four breaks or lines through the dam (from river right to left): First Break, Variation, Grumman and Hollywood Dam Drop.

 The rapid ratings listed herein are for levels between 5 and 7 ft on the Westham gauge.
-The diifficulty of these rapids increase with additional flow.
+The difficulty of these rapids increase with additional flow.

 Once you get out to the main body of the James, the most common line is to run First Break.
 Follow the main current to Belle Isle.
 First Break is to the river left of Belle Isle and is run right of the remaining dam.
 There are some of the taller standing waves here and between 5ft and 6.5ft offers endless front surfing and wave wheels.
 Just below the break is a play spot suitable for looping called Jaws that comes in at levels between 6ft and 7.5ft.
 Great eddy service with access for both play spots on river left behind the dam.

 Variation is located about 400 ft to the river left of First Break.
 This feature offers some of the best play on the river from 5.5 ft and up.
 The feature ranges from a spinning hole at levels up to 6.5 ft and turns into a beautiful green surf / play wave at 7.5 ft and above.
-This spot has great eddy service on river right.
+This spot has great eddy service on river right and is great for blunts around 8 ft.

 Located on the middle left side of the Hollywood Dam.
 Ferry to the far side (river left) of the river after coming out of the Reedy Creek channel.
-Look for some exposed rocks just in front the dam and the down river current.
+Look for some exposed rocks just in front of the dam and the downriver current.
 There is a 30 foot wide break in the dam that drops about five feet over the course of the slide.
+At High water (above 8 feet) the damn creates a keeper hole and Grumans is not a recommended line.
 Grumman has a good 360 hole and is best between 5.5ft and 8.5ft.
 Be careful this is a very shallow spot and the rocks are sharp.

 Continuing past Grumman and along the dam to the end of flat water.
 The dam grows to a height of 17ft.
 The dam can be run at the 10ft wide line just right of the canal intake.
 Best level is between 4ft and 6ft.
 This is a lot fun but it takes almost half of the total gradient in just 2 seconds.
 The drop can be scouted by getting out on a sandbar and walking the dam to the drop area.
 NOTE: This is a low head dam.
 At levels above 6ft the uniform hydraulic at the base becomes hazardous and this line should be avoided.